nfurmanczak/php_ContactForm/README.md

 mysqli connector to the local mysql or mariadb database.
 The connector file is used by formular.php and datenbankinhalt.php.
 Please make sure you enter the correct login credentials.

 ### datenbankinhalt.php
-php file with to display the database content with the jquery plugin datatables.
+php file to display the database content with the jquery plugin datatables.

 ### database.sql
 SQL script to create the required database and tables. (tested with mariadb 10.1, can maybe not work with other versions from mysql or mariadb)